 In the days of smile and dial, we were taught to deep-six the leads that weren’t qualified.
 Hang-up and dial the next one.
-That is a huge mistake because as long as the lead meets certain parameters to be a suspect, even though they may not be qualified right now, that doesn’t mean any one of those three criteria’s can’t change in a moments notice.
+That is a huge mistake because as long as the lead meets certain parameters to be a suspect, even though they may not be qualified right now, that doesn’t mean any one of those three criteria can’t change at a moment’s notice.

 Sales Pipeline Jam

-On the flip side, I’ve seen way too many sales reps miss quota month after month because they keep following up with the same unqualified leads over an over again.
+On the flip side, I’ve seen way too many sales reps miss quota month after month because they keep following up with the same unqualified leads over and over again.

 Sure, the unqualified prospects take your calls, are friendly to you and you even feel “safe” calling them.
 You also fool yourself into thinking that you are doing a “good job” and are “building the relationship” yet you are wasting time and money and your manager is missing out on his/her bonus because you aren’t hitting your numbers.
 Too many unqualified leads in the sales pipeline.
 This is a bad situation to be in.

 Here’s what I’ve found to work best when dealing with unqualified leads… Have a drip email marketing campaign in place that flows on a consistent basis.
 Think of it as “catch and release” when it comes to fishing.
 You’ve got a prospect that doesn’t measure up to having all three needed criteria for qualification.
 So you throw them back into the pool and let your drip email marketing take over.
 This way you stay in contact with them without bogging down your phone time and when a trigger event happens, they contact you.
 Now you’re dealing with a warm lead.

 What’s a Trigger Event?

 OK, so what’s a trigger event?
 It’s when something happens on the prospect’s side that makes them realize they need a solution.